A Study in Scarlet Women: Reception

 Sarah Wendell, reviewing the book for NPR, said "You'll probably finish it, and start the first page over again, because it's that good."

 Constance Grady for Vox gave it two and a half stars saying "A Study in Scarlet Women has a killer premise, some interesting character work, and a regrettably poorly structured plot."

 Book riot listed it as one of their "favorite under-the-radar-books" of the year.
 Kirkus Reviews called it one of the "Best Mysteries and Thrillers of 2016".

+Kate Reading won an Earphone Award in 2016 for her performance of the audiobook version.